Tropes exhibited by characters in World War X

 The Japanese sea god, Susa-No-O patrols the seas around Mindanao and kills any invaders.
 He is incredibly angry and ill-tempered.
 However, he is killed by Samael, who uses a ritual to deprive him of all his power and the belief which sustains his existence.

 A Miko operative of the Showa Shogunate, Tsukihime infiltrated the Australian HMAAS Triumph disguised as a civilian.
 She is thwarted in her attempts the kill the Captain, and is abducted by Samael.
-She later returns as a brainwashed servant of Samael, and tries to bring down the Seiryuu and take all it's power.
+She later returns as a brainwashed servant of Samael, and tries to bring down the Seiryuu and take all its power.
 She is once again thwarted, but she transforms into a Nephilim during the attack.
 She has shown some signs of rebelliousness, but not enough for Samael to worry about it.

 A group of Australians gathered together to make an elite strike force, the Christmas Offensive Team consists of: the Bushman, an unnamed Badass Normal, Victoria Marshall, a mecha pilot, Tom Latigan, a teleporting assassin, and the Old Man, a similarly-unnamed man who is a master in unarmed combat and mysticism.
 Fathe Christmas (see below) is their Mythic backup.

-The Christmas Offensive's associated Mythical member, Father Christmas is the famed Yuletide spirit otherwise known as Santa Claus, Saint Nicholas, etc.The BLU Team
+The Christmas Offensive's associated Mythical member, Father Christmas is the famed Yuletide spirit otherwise known as Santa Claus, Saint Nicholas, etc.